 - Demonstrated leadership qualities and a record of public service;

 - Mozambican citizenship

 Candidates who meet the above criteria are encouraged to apply.

 Process and Selection Criteria:

 Humphrey Fellowships are highly competitive, and applicants must fulfill the eligibility criteria outlined above.
-After a pre-selection process by the Selection Committee, which is composed of Embassy Officials and former awardees who have completed their studies and are now engaged in various endeavors in Mozambique.
-The names of selected applicants are then sent to the J. William Fulbright Foreign Scholarship Board in Washington, D.C. for final approval.
+After a pre-selection process by the Embassy Selection Committee the names of selected applicants are sent to the J. William Fulbright Foreign Scholarship Board in Washington, D.C. for final approval.

 Terms and Conditions:

-The Humphrey Fellowship provides: international travel, tuition and university fees, accident/sickness coverage, monthly maintenance allowance and funding for books and professional activities.
+The Humphrey Fellowship funds international travel, tuition and university fees, accident/sickness coverage, monthly maintenance allowance, books and professional activities.
 The Humphrey Program does not provide financial support for accompanying dependents.